 Smoking cigarettes and other products often leads to dry mouth.
 This is because the tobacco slows down how quickly your mouth produces saliva, which can aggravate the condition.

 If you use certain medications or receive certain medical treatments, you may also experience dry mouth as a side effect.
 Common medications used to treat conditions such as anxiety, depression, colds, acne or diarrhea can cause it.
 In addition, some medical treatments such as chemotherapy or other forms of radiation treatment can also cause dry mouth.

-If you suspect that a medication is the cause of your condition, then talking to your doctor about replacing your prescription with a new medication may help you deal with your dry mouth.
+If you suspect a medication is the cause of your condition, talk to your doctor or pharmacist about changing your prescription to help you manage your dry mouth.

-When you have an infection or suffer from a particular disease, you may experience a dry mouth.
-This includes Alzheimer’s disease, diabetes, strokes, cystic fibrosis, anemia, and other diseases.
+If you’re fighting an infection or suffering from a particular disease, you may experience dry mouth.
+These conditions include:

-Nerve damage can also cause your mouth to dry out.
-If you have suffered nerve damage after an injury or surgery, then you may have difficulty producing saliva in your mouth, ultimately leading to a chronic dry mouth.
+If you’ve suffered nerve damage after an injury or surgery, then you may have difficulty producing saliva in your mouth, ultimately leading to a chronic dry mouth.

-If you continue to experience it, then you schedule an appointment with your dentist as soon as possible.
-They may be able to help you determine the cause and come up with a suitable solution.
+If you continue experiencing dry mouth, you can also schedule an appointment with your dentist, who may be able determine the cause and help you find a solution.